Text Plans (Paternova™ v.0.9.9)

 Description

-Fill a text of size n with characters in text a.
-If enough characters are not available in a, the last character is repeated.
+This plan fills a text of length n with the characters in the text a.
+If there are not enough characters available in a, its last character is used to fill the remainder of the output text.

 Example